Woman killed by alligator while walking dog on Hilton Head Island

 According to the Beaufort County Sheriff's Office, witnesses saw a woman being attacked by an alligator.
 Following the attack, the woman's body was recovered from a lagoon by fire personnel.

-The woman was believed to be walking their dog near a golf course at the time.
+The woman was believed to be walking her dog near a golf course at the time.
 The dog did not appear to be harmed during the incident.

 The victim's age and identity have not been released.